ovidiu-ionescu/simple-simplex-lib/README.md

-# Two phase simplex Simplex
+# Two Phase Minimization Simplex

 The most basic implementation of the two phase minimization Simplex algorithm.